March 08, 2016

-So you know you need to replace the electrical panel on your home.
+So, you know you need to replace the electrical panel in your home.
 But now you’re wondering what it’ll cost.

 Well, it depends on a variety of factors, but the price for an installed electrical panel in Florida is usually between $1,000-$6,000 and upward to $10,000-12,000 if a whole service needs to be updated.

 Why such a large range?
 Well, the price will vary depending on a few things, including: